ChristophSchranz/Pre-Print-Service/README.md

 1. Open the basic API of the PrePrint Service or a server GUI that uses it and submit a model file.
 2. The model will be auto-rotated for a proper 3D print by the [Tweaker-3](https://github.com/ChristophSchranz/Tweaker-3) software.
-3. The auto-rotated model will be sent back to the octoprint server.
 4. The optimized model will be sliced using [Slic3r](https://slic3r.org/).
 5. The final machine code will be sent back to the requester.
 6. The printing can be started.

-Each step is optional and can be set in the settings.
+Each step can be adjusted as described in the settings.

 ## Requirements